 Just like us, it’s not advisable to just take them out for 10 miles on their first-ever run.
 Instead, start small and slowly build up over time.

-When you first take your Cockapoo for a run its advisable to just go out for a few kilometres or so to see how they get on.
-You might find that they are running all over the place and are almost tripping you up with the lead going in front of you.
-My cockapoo always walks on my left hand side, and naturally when we go running she runs on that side, however she will still sometimes decide she wants to run right across me, so its definitely worth keeping an eye on them at all times.
+When you first take your Cockapoo for a run, it’s advisable to just go out for a few kilometres to see how they get on.
+You might find that they are running all over the place and almost tripping you up with the lead in front of you.
+My cockapoo always walks on my left-hand side, and naturally, when we go running, she runs on that side.
+However, she will sometimes decide she wants to run across me, so it’s always worth keeping an eye on them.

 My ideal run with Luna is our local park run.
-Dogs are allowed to run with their owners and Luna gets lots of attention off other runners.
-Luna is a lot faster than me, as I’m not a great runner, so I do feel like I am holding her back at times.
+Dogs are allowed to run as long as they are with people, and Luna gets lots of attention from other runners.
+Luna is much faster than me, as I’m not a great runner, so I sometimes feel like I am holding her back.

-We have probably done 20 or so park runs together now and there’s always loads of other dogs with their owners and sometimes some other Cockapoos.
+We have probably done 20 or so runs together now, and there are always loads of other dogs with their people and sometimes some other Cockapoos.

-Personally, I’ve only done a few larger runs with Luna as I’m not a big long-distance runner.
-I’ve read a lot on Facebook about some taking their dogs on massive runs (10 to 12 miles) and their dogs cope fine.
-I’m not a vet or dog expert but if I was to do runs that big I wouldn’t do them that often and make sure that I take plenty of small breaks to make sure they are ok.
+I’ve only done a few larger runs with Luna, as I’m not a big long-distance runner.
+I’ve read a lot on Facebook about some taking their dogs on huge runs (10 to 12 miles), and their dogs cope fine.
+I’m not a vet or dog expert, but if I was to do runs that big, I wouldn’t do them that often and make sure that I take plenty of small breaks to make sure they are ok.

 Listen To Your Cockapoo

 We have all heard the phrase “listen to your body” when we have worked out too hard and need a rest.
-Unfortunately, a Cockapoo can’t talk to us and tell us that we need a break.
+Unfortunately, your waggly-tailed buddy can’t talk to us and tell us that we need a break.
 However, you should be able to tell from your dog’s body language when they need to go a bit slower or take a break.
-At times you may feel like your dog is loving it and isn’t stopping, but if you decided you wanted to run 100 miles, chances are your dog would want to do the whole 100 with you because you are in their pack and they want to be with you.
+Sometimes you may feel like your cockapoo is loving it and isn’t stopping, but if you decided to run 100 miles, chances are your cockapoo would like to do the whole 100 with you because you are in their pack, and they want to be with you.

-Cockapoos are a mix of 2 energetic breeds (the spaniel and poodle) but they are still not as good a runner as some breeds of dog that were purposely bred for running or hunting.
+Cockapoos are a mix of 2 energetic breeds (the spaniel and poodle), but they are still not as good a runner as some breeds of dogs that were purposely bred for running or hunting.

 Keep An Eye On The Weather

-If you are a dedicated runner then you probably run whatever the weather.
-Our dogs, on the other hand, are constantly wearing a furry coat 24 hours a day.
-This means that if it’s too hot then you really shouldn’t be taking your dog for a run.
-They will get hotter a lot faster than you do and you don’t want them collapsing on you.
+If you are a dedicated runner, you probably run whatever the weather.
+On the other hand, our dogs wear furry coats 24 hours a day.
+If it’s too hot, you shouldn’t be taking your dog for a run.
+They will get hotter a lot faster than you do, and you don’t want them collapsing on you.

 There are also times when it will be too cold for running.
-You don’t want your dog slipping on the ice and injuring themselves.
+You don’t want your cockapoo slipping on the ice and injuring themselves.

 What Should You Take With You?

 Nobody wants their hands full with them when they are running.
 That’s why you should maybe take a look at buying a running belt.
-You can put your water bottle inside these, your dog poo bags and a few treats or too.
-This should make your running easier and allow you to keep your hands free.
+You can put your water bottle inside these, your dog poo bags and a few treats.
+This should make your running more manageable and allow you to keep your hands free.

-Personally, I just run with a normal lead that’s a bit longer than a normal lead.
-Its a got a bit of a spring in the lead which feels nice when I’m running.
+I just run or jog with leads that are longer than standard leads.
+It has a bit of a spring in the lead which feels nice when I’m running.

-If I was to run more then I’d maybe take a look at a proper running lead that goes around the waist.
-This allows you to be totally hands-free when running and it’s maybe something I’ll try when I become a bit more confident running with Luna.
+If I were to run more, I’d look at a good running lead with a harness that fits around her waist.
+This allows you to be hands-free when you jog or run or are involved in any physical activity, and it’s something I’ll try when I become a bit more confident running with Luna.